 ....and this...

 From this!
 I try to find things that people don't think of.
 Details, out of the box type stuff.
 I hit mine of interest when I found this one.
 A tiny spider web collected dew drops on it.
-I viewed it like a lecture I watched on quantum mechanics.
+I viewed it like a lecture I watched on quantum mechanics.shot details: DSLR=Canon (400D) RebXTI, extension tube and teli-converter complex

 Since I had a teli-converter once that was so bad it actually had bubbles in the glass!
 I'm not kidding.
 I figured they were all junk.
 Then I thought about optics and figured out that the optical process of a teli-converter is often the same used in very high-end lenses.
 So if you want an 800mm lens on you DSLR and don't have an extra $2500+ to get one.. then try and find a new, good, teli-converter.
 The digital high-end one I got turned my 30-300mm into over 800mm (35mm equiv.) it also can enhance macro setups.
 Factored in with the Canon 400Ds digital frame size.
 It also works well on my 10D.
 An older camera, but with great controls and built tough, it's worth 6.3mp.
 I am happy not to always run out of space so fast and 30x40' is as big as I usually ever want to try to print.
 Don't be ashamed of 6mp in a digital SLR.
 Shoot RAW and you will still get awesome shots.
 Used pro-gear or high-end cameras can be really good deals.

-old rule called "Akim's razor".
+My dad's dog, Mombo, one of the first shots I took with the teli-converter.
+I can shoot detailed insect and spider shots from incredible distances, as well as get closeups of animals without alarming them.
+This is a bit blurry but that's only because I was not trying.
+This was one of those "test shots" and turned out to be worth keeping.old rule called "Akim's razor".
 The simplest answer tends to be the correct one so explore it first.
 I think that evidence for spirits in a particular place is far more convincing when it comes from someone who knows nothing of the place and can tell you the story about who lived there and what happened before they even do.
 Or police cases that seem imposable cracked by some inocent lady who does not even watch TV.
 Dust (or in this case snow) out of focus is far more simple in concept then a spirit of a human being floating inside an old dusty Attic.

 I like showing people worlds that they ordinarily don't look like.
 The more powerful my macro abilities get, the more I am able to explore.
-The infinite beauty of nature never ceases to amaze
+The infinite beauty of nature never ceases to amazeme.

 is able to do this better then my 400D.
 So sometimes I deliberately just work with the 10D when I need a higher speed and don't have it.
 Bringing a shot up from near total nothing in RAW.
 IN this case, it was so badly overexposed that I nearly did not make it.
 I used the RAW controls to bring it back.